Electrical load: A more technical approach

 Whereas the voltage source by itself was an open circuit, adding the load makes a closed circuit and allows charge to flow.
 This current places a voltage drop across $R_S$, so the voltage at the output terminal is no longer $V_S$.
 The output voltage can be determined by the voltage division rule:

 If the source resistance is not negligibly small compared to the load impedance, the output voltage will fall.

-This illustration uses simple resistances, but similar discussion can be applied in alternating current circuits using resistive, capacitive and inductive elements.
+This illustration uses simple resistances, but a similar discussion can be applied in alternating current circuits using resistive, capacitive, and inductive elements.